Residency Program

 Application

 Applications are submitted during the fourth year of medical school and are completed through the Electronic Residency Application Service (ERAS) system.
 ERAS software opens for applicants to build and develop their applications in early July, and those applications are released to the programs for review in mid-September.
-Our program participates in both the National Residency Match Program (NRMP) and American Urological Association (AUA) Match Program.
+Our program participates in the American Urological Association (AUA) Match Program.
 The AUA is an “early” Match program, and those results are announced in January.
-The Matched applicants will then participate in the NRMP match to secure their preliminary year general surgery spots at USC, and those results are matched in March.
-We require that the intern and post-graduate year (PGY) 2 residents do their training at USC.

 Application Requirements: